Victims of crime and the Probation Service

 If compensation was a condition of a non-prison sentence, the Probation Service may organise that you receive it.

 If your expectations from the Probation Service are not met, or you have concerns or issues to raise you can write to the Director in the Probation Service.
-Further information is available in the Probation Service Victims Charter (pdf).
+Further information is available in Section 10 of the Victims Charter (pdf).

 Where to apply